 Our event is international, reflected by the participation of speakers and attendees from a diverse range of countries, especially from Africa.

-The Science Forum: South Africa is inspired by events such as ESOF, AAAS and the Japan Agora.
-It is a first attempt to bring such a large-scale public platform for debating the science and society interface to Africa.
+The Science Forum South Africa is inspired by events such as ESOF, AAAS and the Japan Agora.
+Eager to build on the success of the first Forum (held in December 2015), the second Forum will again serve as a large, open, public platform for debating the science and society interface.

-The 2015 Forum offered an enticing programme, including several parallel sessions, addressing the following diverse range of science and science policy themes:
+- A provocative and stimulating forum programme comprising several parallel sessions, addressing a diverse range of science and science policy orientated themes;

 - A rich diversity in the background of participants, comprising scientists, students, public and private sector representatives as well as civil society constituents;

 - A forum programme not only compiled “top-down” by the organisers but also enabling public input through a competitive call for proposals for the organisation of sessions; and